-While we were hopeful that we could welcome our athletes, their families, and supporters to these events in early 2021, the continued impact of the pandemic makes it impossible, "said Ironman CEO Andrew Messick, in a communication.
+While we were hopeful that we could welcome our athletes, their families and supporters to these events in early 2021, the ongoing impact of the pandemic makes that impossible," said Ironman CEO Andrew Messick, in a release.

 It will be the first time that there will be no IRONMAN World Championship in 43 years

 This is the first time that the IRONMAN World Championship will not take place in its 43 years, and the first time for the 70.3 event since its inception in 2006.